Introduction

 }

-You have the ability to fully customize your decentralized AI application.
+You can fully customize your decentralized AI application.

 Each subnet should require a proof of stake before other peers allow them to enter its routing tables.
-You can see how the DSN standard does this in the auth.pyfile.
+You can see how the DSN standard does this in the auth.pyfile within the Hypermind repository.

 Each subnet node is classified on-chain by its permissions and capabilities.
 These permissions are based on the on-chain capabilities, not within subnets.
 To make these roles permission-based within subnets, subnet developers can develop such roles.